vishalpadhariya/autoaltify/README.md

 ## Frequently Asked Questions

 ### Will this overwrite existing ALT text?
-No. AltPilot only generates ALT text for images that don't already have it.
+No. AutoAltify only generates ALT text for images that don't already have it.
 Existing ALT text is never modified.

 ### Can I customize the ALT text generation?
 Yes!
-Use the provided filters (`altpilot_generated_alt`, `altpilot_clean_title`, `altpilot_clean_filename`) to customize generation behavior.
+Use the provided filters (`autoaltify_generated_alt`, `autoaltify_clean_title`, `autoaltify_clean_filename`) to customize generation behavior.

 ### What happens to logs?
-Logs are stored in `wp-content/uploads/altpilot-logs/altpilot.log`.
+Logs are stored in `wp-content/uploads/autoaltify-logs/autoaltify.log`.
 You can enable/disable logging in settings, or clear logs manually by deleting the file.

 ### Why are some images not being processed?
 Check these conditions: